jingyiyanlol/Coursera-Cloud-Computing-Foundations/README.md

 # Coursera-Cloud-Computing-Foundations

-This is the first course in the "Building Cloud Computing Solutions at Scale Specialization" learning objectives in this course include:
+This is the first course in the "Building Cloud Computing Solutions at Scale Specialization".
+Learning objectives in this course include:
 * Learning how to build **foundational Cloud computing infrastructure**, including websites involving **serverless technology** and **virtual machines**.
 * Learning how to apply Agile software development techniques to projects which will be useful in building portfolio projects and global-scale Cloud infrastructures.